Stuck in a Dream

-"Stuck in a Dream" is a song by American rapper Lil Mosey.
-It was released on September 17, 2019, as the second single from his second studio album Certified Hitmaker.
-The song features vocals from American rapper Gunna and production from Royce David.
+"Stuck in a Dream" is a song by American rapper Lil Mosey featuring fellow American rapper Gunna.
+Written alongside producer Royce David. it was released on September 17, 2019, as the second single from the former's second studio album Certified Hitmaker.
 The single peaked at number 62 on the US Billboard Hot 100, becoming Mosey's highest-charting single until it was surpassed by "Blueberry Faygo".
 It has gone on to become one of Mosey's most popular songs, as well as his third most streamed song on Spotify, behind "Noticed" and "Blueberry Faygo".

 Background and composition

 The song was originally written in 2018 and leaked on August 26, 2019, with no guest appearances.
 The lyrics of the song address the lifestyles of Lil Mosey and Gunna.
 The former talks about his drug usage, which he later addressed in an interview with Genius.
 According to Mosey, the song is also about him living in his dream of his career.